KannonZenetism/zenetism-field-physics/zenetism/MP04-intelligence-and-ecology-ch7-8.md

 ### 8.3 The Earth as a Living Hypostasis

-Earth is not a hypostasis in the strict metaphysical sense—
+Earth is not a hypostasis in the strict metaphysical sense —
 but it acts as a **localized embodiment**
 of the greater Pattern.